mrazomej/phd/src/chapter_05/section_03_model.md

 For the two-promoter model, the prior shown in Eq. $\ref{eq:prior_single}$ requires a small modification.
-Eq. $\ref{eq:mean_m_pop}$ gives the mean mRNA copy number of a population of asynchronous cells growing at steady-state.
+Eq. $\ref{eq:mean_m_pop}$ gives the mean mRNA copy number of a population of asynchronous cells growing at a steady-state.
 Given that we assume that the only difference between having one vs. two promoter copies state is the change in transcription rate from $r_m$ in the single promoter case to $2 r_m$ in the two-promoter case, we can write Eq.
 $\ref{eq:mean_m_pop}$ as
 $$
 \langle m \rangle = \phi \cdot \frac{r_m}{\gamma _m}